wasp-lang/wasp/web/docs/tutorial/01-create.md

 <br />
 <br />

-Wasp has generated for you the full front-end and back-end code the app!
+Wasp has generated for you the full front-end and back-end code of the app!
 Next, we'll take a closer look at how the project is structured.

 ## A note on supported languages